prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 3: Make a bid request
 {:.no_toc}

-The `fetchDemand` method makes a bid request to the prebid server.
-You should provide a `AdManagerAdRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.
+The `fetchDemand` method makes a bid request to the Prebid Server.
+You should provide an `AdManagerAdRequest` object to this method so Prebid SDK sets the targeting keywords of the winning bid for future ad requests.

 #### Step 4: Configure and make a GAM ad request
 {:.no_toc}

-Prepare the `AdManagerAdRequest` and run ad request as described in the GMA SDK docs for the [native ads](https://developers.google.com/ad-manager/mobile-ads-sdk/android/native/start).
+Prepare the `AdManagerAdRequest` and run an ad request as described in the GMA SDK docs for the [native ads](https://developers.google.com/ad-manager/mobile-ads-sdk/android/native/start).

-If the `AdManagerAdRequest ` contains targeting keywords, the respective Prebid's line item will be returned from GAM, and GMA SDK will render its creative.
+If the `AdManagerAdRequest ` contains targeting keywords, the respective Prebid line item will be returned from GAM, and GMA SDK will render its creative.
 Be sure that you make the ad request with the same `AdManagerAdRequest ` object that you passed to the `fetchDemand` method.
 Otherwise, the ad request won't contain targeting keywords, and Prebid's ad won't ever be displayed.

 #### Step 4: Implement OnCustomFormatAdLoadedListener protocol
 {:.no_toc}

-In order to capture the native ad response need to implement [OnCustomFormatAdLoadedListener](https://radeon-drivers.com/?_=%2Fandroid%2Freference%2Fcom%2Fgoogle%2Fandroid%2Fgms%2Fads%2Fnativead%2FNativeCustomFormatAd.OnCustomFormatAdLoadedListener%23UUlexhFFzSDzTfOQ54KBpjGsLVY524B1MgR06Ro%3D) protocol.
+In order to capture the native ad response you will need to implement [OnCustomFormatAdLoadedListener](https://radeon-drivers.com/?_=%2Fandroid%2Freference%2Fcom%2Fgoogle%2Fandroid%2Fgms%2Fads%2Fnativead%2FNativeCustomFormatAd.OnCustomFormatAdLoadedListener%23UUlexhFFzSDzTfOQ54KBpjGsLVY524B1MgR06Ro%3D) protocol.

-You should use following Prebid function to determine whether Prebid's line item should be rendered:
+You should use following Prebid function to determine whether the Prebid line item should be rendered:

 ```
  AdViewUtils.findNative(...)
 ```

-Without it the SDK won't be able to recognize the Prebid Line Item.
+Without it the SDK won't be able to recognize the Prebid line item.

 #### Step 6: Inflate the native layout
 {:.no_toc}

-Once the Prebid Line Item is recognized, the you should extract the ad from the winning bid and init view properties with natve assets data.
+Once the Prebid line item is recognized you should extract the ad from the winning bid and init the view properties with native assets data.

 ## Ad Unit Configuration

-Each ad unit in the Original API is a subclass of the `AdUnit` class, which provides the following properties and methods for the additional configuration.
+Each ad unit in the Original API is a subclass of the `AdUnit` class, which provides the following properties and methods for additional configuration.

 ### Properties